-- Like Jason Lerner, John Garrity fails his family through infidelity.
+- Like Jenny Lerner’s dad, John Garrity fails his family through infidelity.
 He must then find his way back to them – first morally, and again when they’re split up at the airfield.

 - In Deep Impact, Jenny’s mother isn’t included in the lottery because she’s too old.
-She takes her life as a result.
 In Greenland, Nathan is excluded because of illness (but his dad won’t give up on him).

 If Greenland’s comet was only discovered a few weeks ago, how do the arks already exist?
 When John and Nathan are picking up party supplies, they even see the first rescue planes already leaving.
 Viewing Greenland in light of the Deep Impact timeline suggests some answers to this.

-When journalist Jenny Lerner (Deep Impact) digs up a story about the mysterious ‘Ellie’, officials beg her to sit it.
-Lerner has stumbled onto intel about an E.L.E – an extinction level event.
+When journalist Jenny Lerner (Deep Impact) digs up a story about the mysterious ‘Ellie’, officials beg her to bury it.
+Lerner has actually stumbled across intel about an E.L.E – an extinction level event.

 Presumably the world’s governments make a similar decision in Greenland.
 They hide the truth until the very last minute to avoid chaos, and to protect the evacuation plans.